 Typically, you can check the coverage area maps for each carrier.
 If your employees will be spending time in cities that have sparse coverage, you will probably end up with spotty service and get stuck with roaming charges on the data that is used and calls that are made.
 This would probably have a negative effect on the budget for your cell phone use.

 Bundling can often provide a convenient way to reduce expenses when your business also requires other connectivity or landlines.
-Similar to a consumer plan, a carrier may offer internet services and TV to your business if you bundle it with your phone service.
+Similar to a consumer plan, a carrier may offer internet services and TV to your business if you bundle it along with your phone.

 Another important aspect to consider is the type of devices that are offered by a carrier.
 The phones that are chosen for conducting business should be sturdy and easy to use.
 You definitely don't want frustrated team members who are constantly trying to operate their devices with no success.